 From what I have seen, the best results typically occur with those who enjoy the practice before bedtime.

 The best advice I can give is to try and make this into a routine.
-Because it helps to do this routine three times weekly, find a time that works for you and stick to it.
+It helps to do this routine three times weekly, find a time that works for you and stick to it.

-If you make it a part of your nightly schedule, you are more likely to stick with it and really feel the results more quickly (and more effectively).
+If you make it a part of your nightly schedule, you are more likely to stick with it.
+You will really feel the results more quickly (and more effectively).

-Bottom Line: As I mentioned before, there is no harm, no cost, and it is so simple to enjoy the benefits of hydrotherapy.
-If you really want to see change, and to manage some of your thyroid symptoms, you definitely should be considering it to benefit your life.
+Bottom Line: As I mentioned before, there is no harm, no cost, and it is simple to enjoy the benefits of hydrotherapy.
+If you really want to see change, and to manage some of your thyroid symptoms.
+You definitely should be considering it to benefit your life.

 Hydrotherapy & Your Thyroid